deployKF/website/content/reference/future-tools.md

 ---
 icon: material/wrench-clock
 description: >-
-  ML and Data Tools planned for future versions of deployKF.
+  A list of ML & Data tools which may be part of future versions of deployKF.

 ## Tools planned for future deployKF versions
 tools_planned: